tick/tick-api/sections/entries.md

 Update entry
 ---------------

-* `PUT /entries/235.json` will update the project from the parameters passed
+* `PUT /entries/235.json` will update the entry from the parameters passed

 ```json
 {